myselfshravan/hyperstart-fullstack-ai/readme.md

 ```bash
 npx quick-react my-dashboard
 ```
-Select Tailwind, Bootstrap, or MUI, add any packages, and start coding immediately.
+Select Tailwind, Bootstrap, or MUI, add any packages, and start coding immediately

 ## 👐 Contributing
 We welcome contributions!
 Follow these steps: